Hands down my favourite breakfast is pancakes. Although scrambled eggs & avo on sourdough comes pretty close.

 If you have any good smoothie recipes please share them with me!
 I’d love to try them.

-I went here for dinner with a friend the other night, and was blown away.
 The walls are adorned with Mexican themed collectables and animation-style art, giving the place a groovy, retro vibe.
 We went for the Cadillac Platter which served up a selection of chilli chicken wings, jalapeño poppers, tuna ceviche tacos, guacamole, chicken and cheese quesadilla, and chilli con carne – which tasted as good as it sounds.

 If Mexican isn’t your thing, head over to Zia Pina Pizzeria, owned by the same family for the past 3 decades (there’s a reason why their food is so good).
 I would recommend the Zucca pizza with cheese, tomato base, grilled pumpkin, olives, parmesan cheese and rocket, or the Veal Gnocchi.